thradams/cake/README.md

 clang build.c -o build && ./build
 ```

+> Note: Cake currently compiles and runs on macOS.
+However, Clang's system headers are not yet parsed correctly on macOS, so you may need to provide a few declarations manually while testing.

 ## Running tests

 Passing `test` argument on any platform will run a large set of tests.